Karl Turner (British politician): Parliamentary career

-Turner was selected by the Labour Party as the prospective parliamentary candidate for Kingston upon Hull East in March 2008 after John Prescott announced he would not stand again.
-He was elected for the constituency at the 2010 general election with a majority of 8,597, a long way from the large majority his predecessor had and this was further reduced to just 1,239 during the 2019 general election.
+Turner was selected by the Labour Party as their candidate for Kingston upon Hull East in March 2008.
+At the 2010 general election, Turner was elected to Parliament as MP for Kingston upon Hull East with 47.9% of the vote and a majority of 8,597.

 In April 2014, Turner referred himself to the Parliamentary Commissioner for Standards after complaints were made in relation to invitations to a £45-a-head Labour Party fundraising event, sent using parliamentary email accounts.
 The Commissioner for Standards concluded that there should be no inquiry.

 Turner was appointed Shadow Solicitor General by Labour leader Ed Miliband on 3 December 2014, and continued to serve as an opposition whip.

+At the 2015 general election, Turner was re-elected as MP for Kingston upon Hull East with an increased vote share of 51.7% and an increased majority of 10,319.

-On 11 January 2016, Turner was appointed Shadow Attorney General for England and Wales to replace Catherine McKinnell, who resigned following a reshuffle to the Shadow Cabinet of Jeremy Corbyn.
+On 11 January 2016, Turner was appointed Shadow Attorney General for England and Wales to replace Catherine McKinnell, who resigned following a reshuffle to the Corbyn shadow cabinet.
 On 26 June 2016, Turner resigned from the Shadow Cabinet following the EU referendum, among a number of his colleagues unhappy with Jeremy Corbyn's leadership.
 He supported Owen Smith in the 2016 Labour leadership election.
 On 14 October 2016, it was announced that Turner had returned to Labour's frontbench as a Whip.

-Following the 2017 general election he was appointed as Shadow Shipping, Aviation and Road Safety Minister within the Shadow Transport team.
+Turner was again re-elected at the snap 2017 general election with an increased vote share of 58.3% and an increased majority of 10,396.
+Following the election, he was appointed as Shadow Shipping, Aviation and Road Safety Minister within the Shadow Transport team.

 On 12 March 2018, allegations of sexual misconduct against Turner were reported in the British press.
 Turner, via his solicitors, denied making any such comments or behaving inappropriately.
 The Labour Party said it had not received a formal complaint and that complaints about inappropriate behaviour are taken "extremely seriously".

 In September 2019, Speaker of the House John Bercow described Turner as the "noisiest member of the House".

+At the 2019 general election, Turner was again re-elected, with a decreased vote share of 39.2% and a decreased majority of 1,239.

 Turner is a member of the Labour Friends of Israel group in Parliament.

+In August 2023, Turner apologised after sharing a doctored image of Prime Minister Rishi Sunak on Twitter.

+At the 2024 general election, Turner was again re-elected, with an increased vote share of 43.8% and an increased majority of 3,920.